Is Pet au Pairs for me?

 What will my involvement be?

-We often ask for video of your dog displaying behaviors you wish to correct and will ask you to provide that to use prior to our consultation.
-For best results, we will work with your dog without you present, but will bring you back in and involve you in the last 1-2 sessions where we will go over everything your dog has learned and coach you in how to maintain the training.
+We require our clients to be present at and to participate in every training session.
 Dog training never stops and it is for that reason that you must understand that YOU WILL have to continue to work with your dog, at a maintenance level, every day.
 As soon as you start to let things slip and let behaviors slide, your dog will begin to test the boundaries and fall back into old habits.

 Why do you use prong collars?